nikodunk/blog/_writing/2022-05-10-the-tech-stack-for-maximum-efficiency.md

 - Updated & audited packages and Node versions to unlock newest features & ensure security
 - Integration test coverage of critical-path routes (apply, login, transact), enforced by CI.

-## Landing Page, Internal dashboards & process
+## Landing Page, dashboards & process

-- Webflow CMS for static landing pages
+- [Webflow](https://webflow.com) CMS for static landing pages
-- Retool dashboard to access server jobs, and to detect fraud, approve users, approve loans, see growth, etc.
+- [Retool](https://retool.com) dashboard to access server jobs, and to detect fraud, approve users, approve loans, see growth, etc.
 - If a task needs to be done we hand-perform it, the second time we write a server job for it, and if needs to be done a 3rd time we write an interface for that server job, so that engineering never needs to be pulled into (read: block) the loop again.
-- Sendgrid for both transactional emails and marketing emails.
+- [Sendgrid](https://sendgrid.com) for both transactional emails and marketing emails.
 We don't have time to synchronize contact lists and content between Sendgrid and Mailchimp and Sendgrid single-sends are good enough.

 ## Alternatives